 Working hours

 Working hours for those employed under doctoral studentships are exempt from the law on working hours; overtime pay is not to be applied according to the agreements in place.
 This means that the work must be structured so as to make it possible to conduct one’s studies and departmental duties efficiently.
 This entails taking account of colleagues, management and the students taught by the doctoral student.
 The doctoral student has the right to daily rest, annual leave and leisure time according to the rules that apply to any other employment.
 Authorised leave of absence is only granted to doctoral students in exceptional circumstances.
-The decision on authorised leave of absence is not delegated to the head of department, but taken by the faculty’s human resources manager.
+The decision on authorised leave of absence is made by the head of department.

 Leave of absence

 A doctoral student who wishes to take leave of absence from his or her doctoral studentship must discuss this with his or her supervisor and the head of department.
-If they agree, the doctoral student is then to apply for leave of absence using the dedicated form (see below).
+If they agree, the doctoral student is then to apply for leave of absence.
 An application may not be made for a leave of absence exceeding one year and the period must be within the normal period of employment.

 Annual leave